pulakk/Website-Builder-in-Javascript/README.md

 # Zinx-website-builder (Ongoing Project)
-##  App Walkthrough (Needs an HTTP Server supporting PHP)
+##  App Walkthrough
-The web site starts from the url **./index.php** which implements a simple form input
+The web platform needs an HTTP server for hosting the webpage.
+It loads at the url **./index.php** which implements a simple form input.

 ![login image](https://github.com/OrionMonk/zinx-website-builder/blob/master/image_files/loginimage.png)

 ```html